ShenZheng2000/Semantic-Guided-Low-Light-Image-Enhancement/README.md

 - Downloaded the official training images from [BaiduYun](https://pan.baidu.com/s/19ez3dM079WksPRB0Xw98kg) with password `n93t`.
 - Move the unzipped file into `data/train_data/`.

-NOTE: If you don't have BaiduYun account, you can download both the training and the testing dataset vis [Google Drive](https://drive.google.com/drive/folders/1RIQsP5ap5QU7LstHPknOffQZeqht_FCh)
+NOTE: If you don't have BaiduYun account, you can download both the training and the testing dataset via [Google Drive](https://drive.google.com/drive/folders/1RIQsP5ap5QU7LstHPknOffQZeqht_FCh)

 ## 3. Training
 For model training, run in terminal: